 The last two lines quote the question that the first line answered: “How shall you know”?
 It is a version of the question Jesus asked his disciples when he explained to them the parable of the Sower:

 And he said unto them, Unto you it is given to know the mystery of the kingdom of God: but unto them that are without, all these things are done in parables: 12 That seeing they may see, and not perceive; and hearing they may hear, and not understand; lest at any time they should be converted, and their sins should be forgiven them.
 13 And he said unto them, Know ye not this parable? and how then will ye know all parables?
 (King James Bible, Mark 4, Matthew 13).

-This allusion suggest that we cannot know directly but need the intercession of parables and stories, of interpretation.
-Still, the final line of the poem urges us towards direction: “Consult your Eye!”– that is, consult your own individual understanding based on perceptive and observation and don’t take things on faith.
+This allusion suggests that we cannot know directly but need the intercession of parables and stories, of interpretation.
+Still, the final line of the poem urges us towards direction: “Consult your Eye!”— that is, consult your own individual understanding based on perception and observation and don’t take things on faith.